DWTechs/efficient-git/content/save.md

 git stash apply
 ```

-Now your "WIP" commit is reverted in the remote branch but still exists in the remote if needed.
+Now your "WIP" commit is reverted in the remote branch head but still exists in the remote as an older commit if needed.

 ## Step 3: Save your work again after a previous backup